-Volvo’s car subscription service is used by thousands of drivers in countries including the USA, Norway, Sweden, and Germany.
-I helped design an automatic credit check experience as part of the CbV checkout flow, which helped to increase conversion rate by X%.
-Additionally, I had a hand in maturing the CbV mobile app from its early stages to become more seamless and similar to the web experience.
+Volvo’s car subscription service is used by thousands of drivers in the USA, Norway, Sweden, Germany, and more.
+I helped design an automatic credit check experience as part of the CbV checkout flow and also helped mature the mobile app to be more seamless and similar to the web experience.

 I was part of a larger effort to redesign the volvocars.com website from the ground up and contributed to the following alongside the design team and multiple product teams:

-I supported the principal designer in this effort to create an integral feature to the Volvo Cars website, the configurator.
-The car configurator gives visitors to the site an interactive opportunity to explore Volvo’s latest car models and customization options.
+The car configurator is an integral feature to the website; it gives visitors to the site an interactive opportunity to explore Volvo’s latest car models and customization options.

 To optimize for the mobile experience, we designed the configurator as a one page layout that would snap to the next section on scroll.
-As with the other pages on the website, the design of the configurator needed to accommodate many languages.
-But on top of that, we had to create a design that would hold up against market-specific offerings.
+The design of the configurator needed to accommodate many languages and we had to create a design that would hold up against market-specific offerings.
 For example, one model might have 3 trim options in the US but 5 trim options plus additional upgrade options in Germany.

 To solve for the challenge that different markets have distinct offerings, I conducted an audit across Volvo’s primary markets for their primary, secondary, and tertiary CTAs; what pricing options were available; and catalogued any edge cases (spreadsheet below).
 I used this to determine which CTAs were most common across a majority of the markets, and to ensure my design would be flexible to accommodate for all use cases.